openfaas/openfaas.github.io/_posts/2020-04-17-introducing-faasd.md

 * Get a head-start with OpenFaaS with our [Official Workshop](https://github.com/openfaas/workshop).
 * [Join Slack now](https://slack.openfaas.io)
-* [Sponsor OpenFaaS on GitHub](https://www.openfaas.com/support/) and support our work
+* [Buy support or an Insiders Subscription OpenFaaS on GitHub](https://www.openfaas.com/support/) and support our work